 Monday evenings from 6:00 to 9:00 p.m.

-Having opened late June, 2019, Palatine now boasts what many believe to be the finest, flattest, and, certainly, best-looking Located at 1037 N Smith Street in Palatine (accross from Sundling Jr High), the six-courts are in two, adjacent cages.
+Having opened late June, 2019, Palatine now boasts what many believe to be the finest, flattest, and, certainly, best-looking courts in the Northwest suburbs.
+Located at 1037 N Smith Street in Palatine (across from Sundling Jr High), the six-courts are in two, adjacent cages.
 The three on the south are for recreational players, while the three on the north are for more competitive players.
 Anyone can go wherever he/she wishes to play, but if one wins three, consecutive time on the rec courts, it’s time to move to the other cage.
 Similarly, if one loses three, consecutive times on the north courts, it’ time to give the rec courts a try.

 Also, when a court opens those still playing move their game to the east.
 This reduces the congestion around the entry door and paddle racks.

 TIMES: The cages are never locked so play is possible from early morning until 10:00 p.m. when the lights shut off.
 Expect Picklers to be on the courts EVERY day of the week throughout summer and well into fall, from 8:30 to 11:30 or so.
 Also, Wednesday and Sunday from 7:00 to 10:00 pm.

 Currently, the only “reserved” time for a specific group is Wednesday morning when the two easternmost court in the competitive cage are for 4.5+ level players who are scheduled to play on specific Wednesdays.
 If you’re of that level and would like to participate with this group, email us at PalatinePiclers@gmail.com with your name, phone, and level.
 We’ll have the Scheduler get back to you.